avanderw/todo/ROADMAP.md

 - Binding commands to external binaries
 - Binding commands to external scripts
 - Single source for configuration
+- Must not use reflection as it is too slow
 - Property file driven